 Every kid is different.
 There may come a time when your child tells you on their own that they are ready to see an adult dentist.
 It’s important to have the conversation as they reach their later teen years and see if they are still comfortable with seeing a pediatric dentist.
 It’s all about your child’s comfort level.

-With dental offices in Burke, Woodbridge, Quantico and Dale City, we certainly try to make it convenient for parents and children to get to the dentist.
+With dental offices in Burke, Woodbridge, Dale City and we certainly try to make it convenient for parents and children to get to the dentist.
 Convenience aside though, a pediatric dental office can be a busy place, after all there are lots of little kids there!

 Your teen might express the desire to go to a different dentist as they reach a certain maturity age.
 It’s normal, you should expect that at some point, your child may express a desire to go to a different dentist.